vinayakdhaybar09/react-gemini-ai-chatbot/README.md

-# React AI Chat bot
+# React Gemini AI Chat bot

 React AI Chatbot is a React component package that allows developers to easily integrate a chatbot powered by Google's Gemini AI model into their client websites for help desk purposes, queries, and more.